Improving quality of life with palliative care

-Palliative care gives an extra layer of support, working to improve the quality of life for those going through cancer.
-Our team works with other providers to create a plan for the best care possible within your wishes.
+Palliative care gives an extra layer of support to patients with serious illnesses or injuries as well as life-threatening illnesses.
+We work to improve the quality of life of patients and families.
+We help patients cope with their symptoms.
+Our team works with other providers to give the best care possible that fits within a patient's wishes.

-- Prescribe treatments or manage symptoms –– for pain, nausea, fatigue, weakness, breathing problems, sleep issues, constipation or weight loss
+- Manage symptoms (pain, nausea, fatigue, weakness, breathing problems, sleep issues, constipation or weight loss)

 - Talk about and plan the treatment with the whole care team